News and Information

-A novel strain of coronavirus that originated in Wuhan, China, has been monitored and investigated since early 2020 by agencies including Jackson County Public Health, the Oregon Health Authority, the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+A novel strain of coronavirus has been monitored and investigated since early 2020 by agencies including Jackson County Public Health, the Oregon Health Authority, the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 The disease is COVID-19, which stands for “coronavirus disease 2019” – the year in which it was identified.

 Southern Oregon University works proactively with local and state health agencies, and collaborates with other colleges and universities, to inform those we serve and to protect their health and well-being.
 Resources on this page are refreshed as new information emerges.

 Updated July 5, 2022

 |Students registered for in-person classes:||Students registered for in-person classes who are vaccinated:||Students registered for in-person classes who have approved exemptions:|